New R&D project: CoMiCon – BCI for patients in minimal conscious state

 The aim of the project is to join electroencephalography (EEG) and Near-InfraRed-Spectroscopy (NIRS) in one mobile system and to combine this system with music and process oriented communication.
 In this way, optimal conditions for the communication between patients, relatives and caregivers should be accomplished.
 This system could be used in intensive care, nursing homes and at-home care.

 An official website is not yet available.
-However, keep an eye on www.brainproducts.com/projects for further developments.
-We will also keep you updated on “CoMiCon” in future Press Release issues to make sure you will not miss any major steps related to this innovative project.
+However, keep an eye on www.brainproducts.com for further developments.
+We will also keep you updated on “CoMiCon” in future issues of our newsletter to make sure you will not miss any major steps related to this innovative project.